WhiskeyMaDawg/SC1015_DataScience_Project/README.md

 ### Problem Definition
 Using the data available,
-- we would like to know what are the factors that affect a song’s popularity?
+- How important are the attributes in predicting popularity?
-- What is it that the algorithm use to decide what song is popular and how popular it is?
+- Whether there are any attributes that can be tweaked to increase popularity?

+### Dataset
+Spotify stores a lot of songs data in its database.
+We make use of its Spotify API and the python Spotipy package to access and extract the songs data that we need in the playlist.
+Examples such as the song's titles, artists and numerous attributes of the songs.

+###